grafana/loki/docs/sources/clients/promtail/configuration.md

 # AWS region to use
 [region: string]

-# S3 Endpoint to connect to
+# S3 endpoint to connect to
 [endpoint: string]

-# Set to true to force the request to use path-style addressing
+# A value of true to forces the request to use path-style addressing
 [s3_forcepath_style: <boolean> | default = false]

-# Disable https on S3 connection.
+# Disable HTTPS on the S3 connection
 [insecure: <boolean> | default = false]

 # SQS queue name to receive s3 events from